 Primaries are not strictly necessary

-Primaries are necessary to select a single candidate representing each party.
+a single candidate representing each party.
 Strictly speaking, that need disappears with approval or score voting.
 In approval voting or score voting, each of a party's candidates will not act as spoilers to their peers.

 It seems reasonable to allow any candidates that meet the basic qualifications (no trivial hurdle) in the general election.